How to Get Started Networking for Finance Roles

 Finding and Verifying Email Addresses

 Once you have a contact’s name and the company they work for, you have everything you need to find their email address.
-We recommend reaching out to professionals over email rather than LinkedIn, because email is better at getting their attention.
+We recommend reaching out to professionals over email rather than LinkedIn, because email is better at getting their attention and is still the most reliable way to reach busy finance professionals.

 Every company has their own email format or template.
 For example, if you were interested in speaking with a finance professional at Goldman Sachs, you could search the internet for the Goldman Sachs email format which is “firstname.lastname@gs.com”.

 You should test the email before you send it to avoid the email not getting to the intended recipient.
 For example, if you find Johnathan Doe who works at Goldman Sachs, his email could be johnathan.doe@gs.com or john.doe@gs.com.
-By verifying it the email address you are likely going to save yourself time.
+Verifying email accuracy demonstrates the same level of diligence expected in the finance world – and saves yourself some time.

 Creating a Networking List

-Once you have all the contact info for the individuals you’d like to reach out to, create an Excel spreadsheet that has a list of all these professionals on it.
-It doesn’t have to be perfectly formatted as it is for your own use, but it should include a column for the professional’s:
+Once you’ve collected all the contact info for the individuals you’d like to reach out to, create an Excel spreadsheet to track:

 • Name